-With more dual-income families on the rise, hiring a domestic helper sometimes is necessary in helping out with some of the duties at home, which may include caring for an elderly or helping with home maintenance.
-A domestic helper can be recruited through the help of a maid agency, or independently hired without any agency.
+With more dual-income families on the rise, hiring a domestic helper sometimes is necessary to help out with some of the duties at home, which may include caring for the elderly or helping with home maintenance.
+A domestic helper can be recruited through the help of a maid agency, or independently hired without an agency.

-However, there are other recurring costs involved in hiring a helper, and also other one-time costs as well besides the above mentioned.
+However, there are other recurring costs involved in hiring a helper, and also other one-time costs as well besides those mentioned above.
 What are the other costs involved in hiring a domestic helper?

 - Myanmar – $450

 - Sri Lanka – $500